E-Museum of Pyrographic Art

 Contemporary Articles on Pyrography

 Exactly a year before the E-Museum opened its doors to welcome the world on January 1st 1998, the curator of the E-Museum began writing feature articles on pyrography for the Woodcarvers Online Magazine (WOM) currently published by Matt Kelley on his Carvers Companion website.
 Over the years, the Pyrograffiti articles, as they came to be called, numbered over fifty.
 At the link here is the list of all of them.
-[Once there, a simple name search (Command F) will help you find topics or artists of particular interest to you.]
+[Once there, a simple name search (Command F) will serve as an index to help you find topics or artists of particular interest to you.]

 Note that, from the beginning, there have been mutual links throughout the E-Museum between many of the artists' E-Museum salons and their corresponding WOM articles.